fdev31/drink/README.rst

 Goals
 +++++

 - Add features at ONE place in ONE language (html/css/js may be required for some advanced/custom usages)
 - Be fast
 - Ajax (ajaj in fact) - with nice fallbacks for old browsers
 - No SQL
 - Website: as simple as a nested dict-like objects tree, endpoints (last element of URL) are object's properties & methods
 - Make it as productive as possible for most generic tasks

 Out of the box, it is something between a wiki and a cms, probably a good base for a lightweight web CMS / Intranet / Forum / etc...

 Main Features
 -------------

-* Zope/Bluebream -like at micro-framework sauce
 * Designed to be simple, little knowledge involved
 * Automatic object edition's form generation
-* Multi-user with access control (group based)
+* Multi-user with access control (group based) at each level
-* Very user friendly (once doc will be there...)
+* Automatic "views" of your content, with regard to each object permissions
 * Webpage edition live preview, client-side form validation
 * Comes with some pre-developped objects:

   - folder index (sortable with D&D)
   - file (upload your own file, also allows D&D)
   - Web page ( markdown only )